Iqbal Khan (director)

 Iqbal Khan is a theatre director.
 He is associate director at the Birmingham Repertory Theatre and Associate Artist of Box Clever Theatre Company.

-Education and influences
+Early life and influences

-Khan is British Pakistani, and one of five brothers.
-Khan began his studies at University of Cambridge in math and physics, but he became involved in theatre.
+Khan is from Small Heath, Birmingham.
+He is of Pakistani descent and one of five brothers.
+Khan began his studies in maths at the University of Cambridge, where he became involved in theatre, and physics at Imperial College London.
 His first show was a university production of Twelfth Night in which he played the priest, so he "spent a lot of time in a rehearsal room listening and observing other people".
-He started his own company, Liberal Tongue Productions, and later earned an MA with Distinction from Middlesex University in Theatre Directing.
+He started his own company, Liberal Tongue Productions.
+Khan later earned an MA with Distinction from Middlesex University in Theatre Directing.
 He held a RYTDS bursary for young directors, and in 2002, he directed a production of Othello at Leicester Haymarket Theatre as part of the bursary.
 He had a Japanese Fellowship for Young Directors in 2005–6.

 Khan cites music and the sound and rhythm of words as key influences in his work with Shakespeare and other playwrights.